factor1/prelude-wp/README.md

 - `gulp scripts` - concatenates and minifies JS files (in the order you declare)
 - `gulp styles` - runs the `sass` and `minify-css` tasks, in that order
 - `gulp images` - compresses images
-- `gulp copy` - copies files from `src/` to the theme folder as named in `gulpfile.js` (This task only copies production files and leaves behind uncompiled/uncompressed files)
+- `gulp copy` - copies files from `src/` to the theme folder as named in `gulpfile.js` but cleans the theme folder to ensure all removed files are not saved
 - `gulp watch` - watches files for changes and runs tasks based on what was updated
+- `gulp clean` - removes the distribution folder
 - `gulp package` - creates a production ready `.zip` file based on your production theme folder
+- `gulp build` - runs all tasks except `serve` and `watch`

 Running `gulp` or `gulp default` will run all tasks except `package`.